What Is E-waste?💿

 News.com.au reports that “In the last decade Aussies have hoarded 11 million phones and the total of unused mobiles now sitting in our homes is more than 25 million — more than Australia’s total population.”

 “More than 11,000 tonnes of batteries are estimated to end up in landfill every year, but experts say we have a “terrible” approach to recycling here, reusing just 3 per cent”.

 The scary thing is that the amount of e-waste we produce is actually forecast to double over the next decade.

-Let’s be honest – Australia and nearly every country sends huge amount of recyclable materials to landfill every year – or even worse – dumped in the environment.
+Let’s be honest, Australia and nearly every country send a huge amount of recyclable materials to landfills every year.
+Or, even worse, people dump them in the environment.

 The major issue is the danger to the environment and human health.

 The majority of ewaste is recycled or dumped in Asia or Africa (just like other recycling which has been shipped to China and other countries) – with deadly contamination getting into the soil and causing lead poisoning.

 “Residents living around the e-waste recycling sites, even if they do not involve in e-waste recycling activities, can also face the environmental exposure due to the food, water, and environmental contamination caused by e-waste, because they can easily contact to e-waste contaminated air, water, soil, dust, and food sources.
 In general, there are three main exposure pathways: inhalation, ingestion, and dermal contact.”

 “Studies show that people living around e-waste recycling sites have a higher daily intake of heavy metals and a more serious body burden.
 Potential health risks include mental health, impaired cognitive function, and general physical health damage.”